A-khodary/ENGR499/learning_bluetooth/rfcomm/README.md

 	1. in rfcomm-client.c line 70, change the string of char array dest to the bluetooth address of the device which will receive the data.

-	2. I believe we should run rfcomm-receive before rfcomm-send, but this is not tested
+	2. I believe we should run rfcomm-receive before rfcomm-send, but this is not tested.